hairizuanbinnoorazman/techmeetup/README.md

   - Create the biweekly meetup slides
     - Read and maintain state of what has already been created
     - Alter the slides accordingly based on new information
-  - Handle calendar invites
-    - Read calendar invites for event
-    - Write calendar invites for events
   - Update googlesheets (To have a update of sorts to other members)
     - Read events from googlesheets
     - Write events to googlesheets
   - To update meetup.com
     - Read events from meetup.com
     - Write events into meetup.com
-  - To update streamyard
-    - Read events from streamyard
-    - Write/update events into streamyard
   - To update website
     - Read events from meetup.com
     - Write events into github.com